 Design should be sustainable in more ways than one, because waste is a global problem.
 We need to shift to a circular economy.
 Products should be durable by means of biodegradable materials, locally made with minimal environmental impact and with Fairtrade processes.
 Technology should be upgradable and repairable.
 Products should be modular for easy disassembly and recycling.
 And design should be emotionally durable, through personalization and other underlying meanings.
 Elaborating on the latter, I believe interior product design should also fit in the life and personality of the residents through personalization amongst others.
 In addition, design should make lives more comfortable and convenient.

 Furthermore, screens are omnipresent, everything is getting connected and there is an overload of information, which also affects productivity.
-Through Peripheral Interaction design, including Information Decoration, information and interaction can move to the periphery of our attention, into interiors, and thus more seamlessly blend into people’s lives.
+Through Peripheral Interaction design, including Ambient Displays, information and interaction can move to the periphery of our attention.
+When incorporated in interiors, information can more seamlessly blend into people’s lives.
 And as screens are everywhere, most interactions are flat and lateral.
 Therefore I believe they should be enriched through materiality.
 This also opens up possibilities in designing interactions as more intuitive and integrated in an aesthetically pleasing way.
-After all, having to learn interactions and having to read push or pull on a door is not a satisfying experience.
+After all, having to learn interactions and having to read for instance push or pull on a door is not a satisfying experience.

-I always wanted to be a designer ever since I was little.
+Ever since I was little, I always wanted to be a designer.
 I grew up with design, such as the Dr. Glob chair of Philippe Starck.
-Having designs around me and collecting pictures made me passionate to become a designer of Interior Product Design.
-Being ambitious, I wanted to create more than just ‘regular’ design, I wanted to be a “Designer of Upgraded Interior Products.”
-And with that I wish to make life more comfortable and enriched through anything from lightings, furniture to kitchenware that is circular, or with additional functions or interactions by means of technology.
-Moreover, I like to tell stories by making references to the products functionalities through the aesthetics of designs.
+Having designs around me and collecting pictures, made me passionate to become a designer of Interior Product Design.
+Being ambitious, I wanted to create more than just ‘regular’ design.
+I wanted to be a “Designer of Upgraded Interior Products.”
+And with that I wish to make life more comfortable and enriched through anything from lightings, furniture, to kitchenware.
+It should be circular, or have additional functions or interactions by means of technology.
+Moreover, I like to tell stories by making references to the products functionalities, through the aesthetics of designs.

-To become a Designer of Upgraded Interior Products, I elaborated on many aspects around it during my studies Industrial Design at the University of Technology Eindhoven; interaction, business, innovation strategy, materials and tactility, circularity, user, aesthetics and lighting.
+To become a Designer of Upgraded Interior Products, I elaborated on many aspects around it during my bachelor and master studies Industrial Design at the University of Technology Eindhoven; interaction, business, innovation strategy, materials and tactility, circularity, user, aesthetics and lighting.
 Throughout this journey , my motto was ‘get out of my comfort zone.’
 For instance, I participated in contests to practice public speaking.